A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 This is a section of stuff you won't necessarily need for a few months, but might as well figure out the basics while you have the energy.

 I can’t recommend these silicone Modern Twist bibs enough once you have a messy eater.
 The pouch collects all the foods.
 And ours has an otter on it!
-If you don’t want to spend that much on a bib (understandable), these Oxo Tot bibs also have a pouch to collect all the foods, but the fabric part does stain if you eat a lot of turmeric in your house (** the half-Indian woman raises her hand **).
+If you don’t want to spend that much on a bib (understandable), these Oxo Tot bibs also have a pouch to collect all the foods, but the fabric part does stain if you eat a lot of turmeric in your house (** half-Indian woman raises hand **).

-• utensils
+utensils

 Baby Clothes

-• zippered footie pajamas
+zippered footie pajamas

-• onesies
+onesies

-Nilou wore various onesies on rotation with pants or shorts once we started dressing her in "real clothes" more often.
+N wore various onesies on rotation with pants or shorts once we started dressing her in "real clothes" more often.

-• baby leggings + shorts
+baby leggings + shorts

-• real outfits
+real outfits

 Online shopping is quite easy while nursing, so you'll have plenty of time to pick out the cute things after the baby is born.
-We have maybe 3-4 "real" outfits for Nilou right now (mostly gifts or from H&M, Gap and Old Navy) and that feels like more than enough.
-My favorite summer thing to put her in are cotton rompers because they are practical but they look less basic than her usual basics.
+We have maybe 3-4 "real" outfits for N right now (mostly gifts or from H&M, Gap and Old Navy) and that feels like more than enough.
+My favorite summer thing to put her in are cotton rompers because they are practical but they look less basic than the usual basics.
 And she’s lucky to have hand-me-downs from her cousins and friends.

-• outerwear
+outerwear

-Nilou was born in spring so we didn’t need a lot of weather-related items right away.
-JUST KIDDING, we live in a frozen hellscape and a huge blizzard was dropping feet of snow on top of Minneapolis as we drove the baby home from the hospital in mid-April.
+N was born in spring so we didn’t need a lot of weather-related items right away.
+JUST KIDDING, we live in a frozen hellscape and a huge blizzard was dropping feet of snow on top of Minneapolis as we drove the baby home from the hospital… in April.
 Anyway, we were mostly inside during the last of the cold season so we got away with not having many warm newborn things.
 However, if you are due in a colder month, things like baby zip-up hoodies, jackets, buntings, fleece booties, mittens, hats, socks, etc. are obviously important right away.
 We wound up finding a really cute sherpa bunting from H&M for her first winter that was carseat friendly and checked all the boxes so we didn’t need separate mittens, booties, hats, etc—she wouldn’t have kept them on anyway.

 Toys + Books

-• Books
+Books

 In the wings, we have some $3 stacking cups I also bought at IKEA, a Jellycat puppy lovey (that looks like our dog Georgie) and this Manhattan Toy contraption that is a rattle that also looks like a piece of modern art.
 (Update: At six months, she became obsessed with the cups and the rattle.
 The cups are great for the bath, too.)